abdullahjan007/Aws/README.md

 One-line exam/interview answer 🧠<br></br>

 Amazon S3 is a global service because it can be accessed from anywhere, but each bucket is created in a specific region to store data physically, improve performance, reduce cost, and meet compliance requirements.<br></br>

+Let suppose you add some data in s3 bucket.
+Now if that data gets deleted from your local system like laptop or pc then still you have it in your s3.
+Everything in s3 is called as an object.
+Its either videos, photos, movies, db etc they all called as an object.
+Now take a scenario kay let suppose your availability zone gets down in which you have your s3 and we already said that s3 is highly available and we have store data dumps and confidential data in it so what happens if s3 gets down.
+It’s a concerning issue if organization confidential data gets down.
+The answer lies in the number 99.99999999999.
+AWS claims that if you add 1 billion objects in s3 over a period of 100 years then there’s a chance kay only 1 object gets deleted this is how much s3 service is reliable.
+The reason behind this relability is kay in one region there are multiple availability zones and in each availability zones there are multiple data centers so aws replicates this bucket kay if one az gets down, its still available from other az as well.  <br></br>